wepay/wepay-ios/README.md

 Descriptor classes, located in the [WePay/Descriptors](https://github.com/wepay/wepay-ios/blob/master/WePay/Descriptors/ "WePay/Descriptors") folder, facilitate the passing of parameters to API call classes.
 API calls through the IOS SDK generally take three arguments: a descriptor object argument, a success callback (a function executed if the API call is successful) argument, and an error callback (a function executed when an error occurs) argument.

-Currently, this SDK only supports one API call, the [/credit_card/create](https://www.wepay.com/developer/reference/credit_card#create "Credit Card Create API call") API call, that allows you to pass a customer's credit card details to WePay and receive back a credit_card_id (card token) that you can then charge on your own servers.
+Currently, this SDK only supports one API call, the [/credit_card/create](https://www.wepay.com/developer/reference/credit_card#create "Credit Card Create API call") API call, that allows you to pass a customer's credit card details to WePay and receive back a credit_card_id (card token) that you can then send to your servers for charge.

 Please see sample code below.